zextras/tech-doc/source/carbonio/mobile.rst

 To allow seamless connection to the service, it is necessary to make sure that incoming request to port **8636** to the domain (e.g., *mail.example.com*) are correctly forwarded to the Proxy node.
-In other words, assuming that mail.example.com is the Node exposed to the Internet and proxy.example.com the Proxy Node, then all incoming connections to *mail.example.com:8636* must be forwarded to *proxy.example.com:8636*.
+In other words, assuming that mail.example.com is the Public Service Hostname and the Proxy Node is the one in our five Nodes installation Scenario (i.e., :ref:`SRV2 <srv2-install>`) , then all incoming connections to *mail.example.com:8636* must be forwarded to *srv2.example.com:8636*.

 .. _contacts_and_address_books: